oks-erm/help-u/README.md

 ____

 4. Add Django secret key to config vars `SECRET_KEY` and `DISABLE_COLLECT_STATIC` = 1
+5. Set the buildbacks to [redis](https://buildpack-registry.s3.amazonaws.com/buildpacks/heroku/redis.tgz) and `python/heroku` in that order.

-5. Navigate to the `Deploy` tab and select GitHub as a deployment method.
+6. Navigate to the `Deploy` tab and select GitHub as a deployment method.
-6. Find a repository to connect to and choose the branch to deploy.
+7. Find a repository to connect to and choose the branch to deploy.
-7. Enable automatic deployment, cross your fingers and deploy the branch.
+8. Enable automatic deployment, cross your fingers and deploy the branch.
-8. Wait for the app to build, click on the `View`.
+9. Wait for the app to build, click on the `View`.
-9. Go back to config vars and remove `DISABLE_COLLECT_STATIC` = 1
+10. Go back to config vars and remove `DISABLE_COLLECT_STATIC` = 1

 ### Fork GitHub Repo